Poem Contest Guidelines 2026

-We invite everyone to enter the NEPC 2025 contests!
-The submission period is June 1 – July 31.
+We invite everyone to enter the NEPC 2026 contests!
+The submission period will open on May 1 and end on June 30.
 Winners will be announced in September on our website, in our newsletter, and on social media.

 Read about this year’s contest judges.